SidestepTechnologies/documentation/public.md

 ## Displaying artists

-A pre-ordering of merchandise is available for currently touring artists.
+Pre-ordering  merchandise is available for artists that are currently touring.
+If an artist is not currently touring with Sidestep, they will not be returned in the response.
 This list is maintained by Sidestep and it can be fetched with:

 #### Request
 ##### Params
 - referrer - referrer is an optional parameter which is used to generate ready-to-use artist URLs.
-URLs are returned in `sidestep_webstore_url` attribute.
+URLs are returned in the `sidestep_webstore_url` attribute.

 ```sh
 curl --request GET \